-EDDM Retail vs. EDDM BMEU: Which Do You Need?
+EDDM Retail vs. EDDM BMEU: 2026 Comparison Guide

 But there is a second option — EDDM BMEU (Business Mail Entry Unit) — that becomes the better choice as volume increases.
 Knowing which one applies to your campaign matters before you print, because the preparation requirements and entry points differ.